spdx/spdx-spec/chapters/review-information-deprecated.md

 This field is deprecated since SPDX 2.0.

-**Description**
+### 13.3.1 Description

 This optional free form text field permits the reviewer to provide commentary on the analysis.

-**Intent**

-This allows the reviewer to provide independent assessment and note any points where there is disagreement with the analysis.

-**Metadata**

 The metadata for the review comment field is shown in Table 78.

 Table 78 — Metadata for the review comment field